ClarityCafe/Clara/README.md

 # Contributing

 Check out CONTRIBUTING.md for guidelines.

+#Licensing

+The underlying source code is licensed under MIT.

+Copyright (c) 2016 Capuccino , Ovyerus and the repository contributors.

+see LICENSE.